The Complete(Almost) Guide To Manaslu Circuit Trek

 Upon visiting, I realized there are quite a few details nobody really talks about online which I wished I knew beforehand.

-Therefore, this post seeks to provide critical information to people who are interested in doing the Manaslu Trek.
-I also hope this posts provides a discerning opinion of the trek and cuts through all the hype that is presented online.
-Of course, at the end of it, it is only my opinion and corroborated with my experience.
+Therefore, this post seeks to provide critical information to people who are interested in doing the Manaslu Circuit Trek.
+I also hope this post provides a discerning opinion of the trek and cuts through all the hype that is presented online.
+Of course, at the end of it, it is only my opinion and corroborated by my experience.

 - Escape the crowd in Manaslu.
 It is far less crowded than Everest Base Camp or Annapurna Circuit.
 Although it is getting more popular, there are still about 10 times fewer trekkers on the Manaslu Trail.
 The estimated number of people on the Manaslu trek in a year is only 2,000, and more than half of it do it in October.

 - Clear view of Himalchuli (7,893 m), Manaslu (8,156 m), Sarangi Himal (7,161 m), Ganesh Himala II (7,118 m) and several other 7000-8000m peaks while trekking.
 There is also the chance to visit Manaslu Base Camp.